iugamarian/links/README.md

 Going beyond that size means that it's less likely that the recovery file would be usable if some of the articles are missing.
 At 32 GB, if one article is missing from a 3 block recovery file, the software will still be able find 2 blocks in that file.
 But, if the archive size was 100 GB, then the block size would be a minimum of 3 MB and just missing 3 out of 9 articles that make up a 3 block recovery file would make the recovery file unusable.

-# e4defrag segfaults strlen.S on Debian Buster 10 i386 so use XFS instead for /
+# e4defrag segfaults strlen.S on Debian Buster 10 i386 so use XFS or BTRFS instead for /

+# XFS defragmentation

 https://www.rootusers.com/how-to-defragment-an-xfs-file-system/